Agoo: Failed proposed merger of Agoo and Aringay

-Election and Drug Related Violence (2010-2018)
+Elections and drug-related violence (2010-2018)

-Since 2010, either the Municipality Agoo has been regularly declared an election hotspot due to incidences of violence during national and local election periods.
-Major incidents include the murder of former Tubao Vice Mayor Lazaro Gayo outside his law office near Agoo's Municipal Hall, and an alleged assassination attempt on Tubao Mayor Dante Garcia in the same year; and an alleged assassination attempt on former Congressman Eufranio Eriguel in 2016.
+Since 2010, Agoo has been regularly declared an election hotspot due to incidences of violence during national and local election periods.
+Major incidents include the murder of former Tubao Vice Mayor Lazaro Gayo outside his law office near Agoo's Municipal Hall in October 2012, and an assassination attempt on Tubao Mayor Dante Garcia in the same year; Congressman Eufranio Eriguel survived a bombing in April 2016 which allegedly had him as a target.

 Media attributed the violence to "intense rivalry" between incumbent Congressman Eufranio Eriguel and his 2010 opposing candidate, former Rep. Thomas Dumpit Jr., and later to "clashes between the followers" of Congressman Eriguel and his 2013 opponent, former Army General Mario Chan.

 In 2013, the declaration of the towns Tubao, Agoo, Caba, and Aringay as election hotspots compelled the Philippine National Police to temporarily remove the police chiefs of the four towns during the election period, a decision which was protested by incumbent politicians in both towns, including then-Congressman Eriguel and his wife, then-Mayor Sandra Eriguel.

-Also during the 2010s, a number of drug-related incidents in Agoo came to national attention.
+A few years later in 2017, a number of drug-related incidents in Agoo came to national attention.
 This resulted in the sacking of the police chief of Agoo, along with those of the Southern La Union towns of Bauang, Naguilan, and Tubao.

 On August 16, 2016, former Congressman Eriguel was included by Philippine President Rodrigo Duterte as one of the local government officials and legislators allegedly involved in illegal drug trade in his "I am sorry for my country" speech.
-Eriguel and a number of other Southern La Union politicians denied these allegations.
+Eriguel and a number of other southern La Union politicians denied these allegations.

-On May 12, 2018, Eriguel and two others were gunned down by unknown assailants in an ambush during an event for the 2018 Barangay elections.
+On the evening of May 12, 2018, Eriguel was gunned down along with two of his bodyguards and one of his supporters by nine assailants in Barangay Capas after delivering a speech during a Sangguniang Kabataan meeting for the 2018 barangay elections.
+A 67-year-old candidate for Capas barangay captain was thus arrested hours later as a suspect in the assassination, while Eriguel's wife, Rep. Sandra Eriguel, and their daughter, Mayor Stefanie Ann Eriguel, were provided with a security detail.

+COVID-19 pandemic in Agoo (2020 - 2023)

+Along with the rest of the Philippines, Agoo was affected by the COVID-19 pandemic when it struck the Philippines in early 2020.
+Agoo was included in the lengthy Enhanced community quarantine in Luzon, and the municipality occasionally had to reimpose mask mandates once new spikes of the disease were reported, in order to prevent larger outbreaks.